2shlomi9/NLP-for-Philosophers/readme.md

 ## Project Goals
 1. Develop and evaluate machine learning and deep learning models for philosophical text classification.
-2. Explore text processing methods to enhance feature representation.
+2. Explore text processing methods (NLP) to enhance feature representation.
 3. Compare the effectiveness of different model architectures.
 4. Gain insights into the conceptual and ideological distinctions reflected in the dataset.

 ---

 ## Dataset
-- The dataset includes 150,000 sentences divided into four philosophical schools:
+- The dataset includes over 160,000 sentences divided into four philosophical schools:
   - Aristotle: 48,778 sentences
   - German Idealism: 42,135 sentences
   - Plato: 38,365 sentences